msftnadavbh/azfunstuff/azureclitips/README.md

 In this article, I'll give you some great tips on enhancing your work with Azure CLI,

-Leveraging it's power over basically any other way of interacting with Azure.
+Leveraging its power over basically any other way of interacting with Azure.

 If you haven't already installed Azure CLI, [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) it is.